Home Conversion Tracking How to Create a Postback URL in Affiliate Marketing. What It Is & How It Works?

 Through URL Postback parameters, the affiliate network informs the affiliate marketer about the completed conversion.
 In turn, a tracker, by activating the URL Postback of the traffic source, reports about this event.

-Postback URLs allow servers to communicate directly with each other and transfer information from server to server.
+Postback URLs allow tracking servers to communicate directly with each other and transfer information from server to server.
 That’s why Postback is also called S2S Postback.

 • using Postback URLs;